 Surveillance by clinical follow-up alone may be insufficient to detect restenosis as patients may remain asymptomatic until the target artery has occluded, akin to bypass grafts.
 Likewise, ABI measurement alone has limited value, given the difficulty in determining the level of restenosis, the limitation in diabetics with calcified vessels, and the variability of correlation when there is a drop in ABI (>0.15) with lesion severity.
-The addition of DUS provides anatomic information using direct visualization of the vessel as well as physiologic information based on spectral waveforms, pressure, and velocity measurements.
-The combination of PSV and velocity ratio measurements offers high positive predictive value for identifying moderate and severe restenosis when it is correlated with angiography.
+590,591 The addition of DUS provides anatomic information using direct visualization of the vessel as well as physiologic information based on spectral waveforms, pressure, and velocity measurements.
+The combination of PSV and velocity ratio measurements offers high positive predictive value for identifying moderate and restenosis when is severe it correlated angiography.
+592,593

 The value of DUS in a postprocedural surveillance program needs to be balanced by the potential harm associated with performing unnecessary procedures on asymptomatic restenotic lesions that may have an otherwise benign natural history.
 The cost associated with maintaining such a program should also be considered.
 One strategy is to pursue DUS surveillance at regular intervals (3-6 months) and to consider reintervention for severe recurrent asymptomatic lesions (>70%) before they progress to complete occlusion.
-This approach is supported by data suggesting that restenotic lesions are markers of subsequent failure.142,594,595

-Several studies have shown that reintervention on occluded lesions brings higher rates of distal embolization and subsequent reocclusion in comparison to intervening on restenotic but patent vessels.596,597 Although these seem to be reasonable incentives for surveillance, DUS may not identify all of these lesions before failure; for example, not all angioplasty site reocclusions are preceded by severe restenotic lesions.141,598,599 To date, there are inadequate data demonstrating clinical benefit of a DUS surveillance program after endovascular intervention for CLTI.
+This approach is supported by data suggesting that restenotic lesions are markers of subsequent failure.
+142,594,595 not all angioplasty site reocclusions are preceded by severe restenotic lesions. ^{141,598,599} To date, there are inadequate data demonstrating clinical benefit of a DUS surveillance program after endovascular intervention for CLTI.
 Still, there are likely to be subgroups of patients who may benefit more than others from close surveillance and early reintervention.
-These may include patients who have experienced multiple failed angioplasties; patients who have previously undergone failed bypasses or for whom conduits are unavailable; patients who had presented with severe ischemia (eq.
-WIfl grade 3). unresolved tissue loss, or appearance of new inflow lesions; and patients with known poor runoff or long target vessel occlusions that are prone to failure.
+These may include patients who have experienced multiple failed angioplasties; patients who have previously undergone failed bypasses or for whom conduits are unavailable; patients who had presented with severe ischemia (eg, WIfl grade 3), unresolved tissue loss, or appearance of new inflow lesions; and patients with known poor runoff or long target vessel occlusions that are prone to failure.